dreger/thelivingwell.co/_posts/live/2017-03-31-transcending.md

 I wasn't always this way.
 Infact, I used to wear suffering as a badge of honor.
 I’ve only recently learned how to [let go of past pain.](http://thelivingwell.co/be/let-go) I thought having some kind of pain or drama, was the unifier of all humanity.
 I believed if I wasn’t operating from pain, I wasn’t actually alive. **But the thing about pain is, you can be fully awake to it, without being led by it.**

 I want to spend the energy of my life being led by my spirit, not my wounds.
 Since my spirit was made for joy and not pain, joy is where I begin.

 I see the world with fresh expectancy every morning.
 The simplicity of flowers blooming, and the gift of steady breath, each thing becomes a love letter written just for me.
 My soul collects each one, keeping them tucked close to my heart.

-_And when the world around you looks like a letter of love, joy abounds._ When my heart is joy-full, it becomes my greatest gift to give it away.
+_And when the world around you looks like a letter of love, joy can abound._

 I've found a few rhythms that help me foster joy.